ZLoverty/DE/README.md

 In this repository, I save the notes, code, illustrations and eventually the draft for the research paper of this project.

+Some structural edits:
+- Dec 15, 2021 -- i) use main readme.md for to-do's, ii) put notes in *obsidian* style, i.e. .md's in the Notes folder and all images mix in *img* folder.

+## To-do list
+- Masked PIV note
 ## "Thermometer" in an active bath

 #### Project summary